 When grantees report a new result in SPARS, they will see only a selection of the indicators and annual goals for which they are required to report results.
 A list of each grant program and cohort's required indicators is on IPP Requirements by Program/Cohort.
-In addition, grantees can see the required indicators assigned to their grant in SPARS by following the instructions in the Setting and Entering IPP Annual Goals section of this document.
+In addition, grantees can see the required indicators assigned to their grant in SPARS by following the instructions in the Section of this document.